foundriesio/docs/source/user-guide/troubleshooting/troubleshooting.rst

    to re-generate **all the keys**.
    If any key is missing, a new file will be created and you can commit only that file.
-   But remember to not override any existing key without the additional steps!
+   Please remember to not override any existing key without the additional steps!

-For example, if you decide to use the ``/lmp-tools/scripts/rotate_ci_keys.sh`` to generate a new file for each key, you can `git add` any freshely created file and `git restore` any modified file.
+For example, if you decide to use ``/lmp-tools/scripts/rotate_ci_keys.sh`` to generate a new file for each key, you can ``git add`` any freshly created file and ``git restore`` any modified file.

 When rotating an existing key, it is critical to make sure the boot sequence is updated accordingly as the new key value might impact the whole system.